1. Home/

 • Partitioning of large tables by logical criteria (e.g., time periods, tenants)

-• Materialized views for computationally intensive aggregations
+• Materialized views for compute-intensive aggregations

 • Query optimization through analysis and tuning of execution plans